sambitpoddar/audocgen/README.md

 - **`include_classes`**: Flag to include classes in the generated documentation.
 Default is True.

-For more detailed information on customization options and their usage, refer to the [customization guide](docs/customization.md).
+For more detailed information on customization options and their usage, refer to the [Customization Guide](docs/customization.md).

 ## Documentation Format